mrwizardwizard/GNU-Linux-Configuration/etc/README.md

 Set hidepid=invisible for extra security (note that this can cause some software to not function properly because it hides process IDs from the user).

-Use sync for memory filesystems/storage devices and async for mechanical/sd cards (slower storage devices).
+Use sync for memory filesystems/storage devices (faster storage devices) and async for mechanical/sd cards (slower storage devices).

 **hosts**